jfecher/ante/README.md

 Each file in the codebase is prefixed with a module comment explaining the purpose of the file and any algorithms used. `src/main.rs` is a good place to start reading.

+Make sure any PRs pass the tests in the `examples` directory.
+These tests have commands in them which the [goldentests](https://github.com/jfecher/golden-tests) library uses to run the ante compiler and check its output for each file against the expected output contained within comments of that file.

 Quick Tasks:
 - [ ] Change the lambda syntax from `\a b.y` to `fn a b -> y` ([#67](https://github.com/jfecher/ante/issues/67))
 - [ ] Update the syntax for specifying the return type of a function from `->` to `:` ([#68](https://github.com/jfecher/ante/issues/68))